vivanova7/flight_planner/README.md

-A simple flight planning application with RESTful API endpoints for managing cities, airports, flights, and connecting flights.
+✈️ Flight Planning API

-Features
+A simple RESTful application for managing cities, airports, flights, and connecting flights.
+Supports persistent storage using files or SQL databases.

-•	Manage cities, airports, flights, and connecting flights.
+📌 Features

-•	Supports data persistence in files or an SQL database.
+Manage cities, airports, flights, and connecting flights RESTful API with full CRUD operations

-•	RESTful API with endpoints for CRUD operations.
+Search and filter flights with various criteria Supports pagination, sorting, and data persistence